daskeete/Project_3/README.md

 ![popsums](popsums.png)

-Plot showing difference between real population sums and the predicted values.
+Plot showing difference between real population sums and the predicted values (MAE plot).
 From this graph we can see that the model tends to overpredict population values for city areas, most noticeably for the city of Ngaoundere.
 For easy interpretation < 0 is an overprediction (yellow areas on the map) and > 0 is an underprediction.
 Strangely enough the model tended to underpredict which is represented by the dark green.